grindlemire/go-lucene/README.md

 Out of the box go-lucene support postgres compliant sql generation but it can be extended to support different flavors of sql (or no sql) as well.

 # Usage
-Use `lucene.ToPostgres` to generate a single string with all your filters in it
+Use `lucene.ToPostgres` to generate a single string with all your filters in it.

-Use `lucene.ToParmeterizedPostgres` to generate a parameterized string with args that you can pass to your DB query
+Use `lucene.ToParmeterizedPostgres` to generate a parameterized string with args that you can pass to your DB query.

+Use the `lucene.WithDefaultField` option to associate bare literals with a field.

 ## Pure String